dtaivpp/dtaivpp/README.md

 # Welcome!

-Hey all my name is David and I am currently a Senior Developer Advocate for OpenSearch team @ AWS!
-As an advocate, I am exceptionally passionate about distributed systems, observability, and clustering with single board computers. 🤣
+Hey all my name is David and I am currently building search for GitHub!
+As a search engineer I am figuring out how to find the right things across the billions of issues, repos, and users on GitHub.
+In my personal time I play with lots of different tooling to make my own life more enjoyable.
+This covers everything from single board computers to clustered utilities.

 #### &#127760; Social
 <p align="center">